red-axe/am-editor/docs/config/toolbar.md

     |'rightBottom';
 ```

-### hotkey
+### Hotkey

-Whether to display the hot key, or set the information of the hot key
+Whether to display the hotkey, or set the information of the hotkey

-The default is to display the hotkey to the prompt message (`title`), and use the `name` information to find the hotkey set by the plug-in
+The default is to display the hotkey to the prompt message (`title`), and use the `name` information to find the hotkey set by the plugin

 ```ts
 hotkey?: boolean | string;